po1sigala/live/01-Class-Content/17-CS/README.md

 ## Overview:

-In this unit we are going to take a look at how computer science relates to JavaScript in order to prepare you for the technical interview process that every developer will face.
-Some of these topics may feel abstract and confusing at times but remember, we have been using JavaScript this entire time.
-We are just taking a closer look at how JavaScript performs under the hood so we can better understand how our code interacts with its environment.
+In this unit, we will look at how computer science relates to JavaScript in order to prepare you for the technical interview process that every developer will eventually face.
+Some of these topics may feel abstract and confusing at times, but remember&mdash;you have been using JavaScript for several months.
+Now we are just taking a closer look at how JavaScript executes so we can better understand how our code interacts with its environment.

-In day's one and two we will pick apart JavaScript and learn how our code executes at a granular level.
-We will also learn about the fascinating behavior of closures and how we can leverage them in our own code.
-Finally, we will compare inheritance vs composition when we design our applications.
+In the first two lessons, we will dissect JavaScript in order to learn how our code executes at a granular level.
+We will also explore the fascinating behavior of closures and how we can leverage them in our own code.
+Finally, we will compare inheritance and composition in application design.

-On the final day, we will take a look at search algorithms and how recursion works in JavaScript.
-For the mini project, you will have the opportunity to practice a mock interview with your peers.
-This is to get you familiar with how the technical interview process works when applying for JavaScript developer job.
-These topics are commonly found on a technical interview since they are foundational to improving code performance.
+In the final lesson, we will review search algorithms and how recursion works in JavaScript.
+Fro the mini-project, you will practice a mock interview with your peers.
+This will give you an opportunity to learn about the technical interview portion of the web-developer job interview process.
+You'll address topics that are foundational to improving code performance and commonly found in technical interviews.

 ## Key Topics